Sounak-Sarkar45/Waste-Pattern-Detection-Agent/README.md

         "Branch Manager": "Robert",
         "Chef": "Chef Maria",
         "Status": "Approved by Manager",
         "Chef_Feedback": "Team, we need to talk about our milk waste.
-We had a significant issue on February 17th when we wasted 9 units of high-cost milk, resulting in a loss of $513.00.
-This is 3 times more than our expected waste of 3 units, which is a huge concern.
-To put it simply, we're wasting 6 units of milk more than we should be, and that's not sustainable.
-To avoid this mistake immediately, please make sure to check the 'use by' date on the milk cartons every time you pull stock, so we can minimize waste and stay within our budget."
+We had a significant issue on February 17th....."
     },
     {
         "ID": 105,